 The UWMP concluded that EMWD has the ability to meet current and projected water demands through 2035 during normal, historic single-dry and historic multiple-dry years using existing supplies and imported water from MWD with existing supply resources.
 Planned local supplies would supplement imported supplies and improve reliability for EMWD and the region.
 Since the UWMP uses population projections from the Western Riverside Council of Governments to determine the demand for water and the potential growth associated with the proposed project is consistent with regional growth, potential water demand associated with future development within the project area were anticipated in the UWMP.
-Implementation of the proposed project would be consistent with the analysis presented in the UWMP.
-All future development would be subject to compliance with the UWMP's Conservation Programs.
+Implementation of the proposed project to compliance with the UWMP's Conservation Programs.
 Further, compliance with General Plan goals, policies, and associated implementation would ensure that future development would incorporate water conservation measures.
 All future development would be done in accordance with applicable sections of Municipal Code Chapters 8 and 9.
 If necessary, mitigation would be required to reduce potential impacts to a less than significant level.
 Conditions of approval would also be attached to discretionary permits.
 Therefore, project implementation within the EMWD service area would not require the construction of new water facilities or expansion of existing facilities.
 Impacts would be less than significant in this regard.